“Written And Unwritten Tenancy Agreement” written by Mike Marko

-Since there are too many disadvantages to list here with an unwritten tenancy agreement, we would highly recommend never to use an unwritten tenancy agreement for you business.
+Since there are too many disadvantages to list here with an unwritten tenancy agreement, we would highly recommend never to use an unwritten tenancy agreement for your business.

 There are many tools to the property management business that can help your business run more efficiently.

-A rent book is one of the best if not under utilized tools available in a rental property businesses.
+A rent book is one of the best if not underutilized tools available in a rental property business.
 We would highly recommend that you consider providing a rent book, detailing rental payments and dates of payments due to tenants in any type of tenancy agreement.
 The rent book will be the proof of the renter’s tenancy in your property.

 Aside from the rent book, you should also give the tenant a written statement of terms and it should include the following information.

 - Start date of the renter’s tenancy

 - Amount of the tenant’s rent